Thom212/roomBooking/README.md

 ### Get started

 1) git clone the repository
-2) Install MongoDB, enable auth, create bd and bdOwner
+2) Install MongoDB, enable auth, create db and dbOwner
 3) Launch mongod with --auth option
 4) Edit the url in datastores.js to fit these infos
 5) Run "npm install" in the root directory